anir-tubi/tubi-roku/README.md

   - make a PR against `master` from the `roku_x_y_z` branch.
   - push the `release_x_y_z` branch to Github.
   - make a PR to the `x_y_branch` on Github from the `release_x_y_z` branch.
+  - prompt you to make a Github release (including adding build notes) in the CLI based on the tag that was just created. __If you choose not to make a release in the CLI, you must do step 14.__
+    - Automatic release note generation has now been added.
+If you choose not to use the automatically generated release notes, please make sure that the release notes adhere to the following.
+Each build note should be correspond to a change that was submitted as part of the QA Shortcut ticket that you made earlier.
+Remember, do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
+Assume non technical readers will be consuming this information.
   - copy the Github urls for the two PRs made above to the clipboard.

     __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Submission Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#submission-release)